raunakab/raunakab.github.io/content/blog/2-no_prelude_builds_using_buck2.md

 ```

 and see a *build-id* being outputted to the screen.
-That means that the installation of the `buck2` binary and its addition to your path were successful.
+That means that both the installation of the `buck2` binary and its addition to your path were successful.
 The output that I saw from running that command was `buck2 02c303cd4a4330688844d492950c11fd <build-id>`.
 You may be running a slightly newer or older version than I am; that may or may not cause some slight differences in the APIs that `buck2` exposes.